rowatt/sitepush/readme.txt

 == Changelog ==

+= 0.4.2 (2013-09-09) =
+* Allow pushing between two databases with same name if the databases are on different hosts. (props wethanet)
+* Fix bug preventing push if database configs have different names from site configs.
+* Add admin option to hide specific push options for all users.
+Useful for preventing accidental pushing of, say, comments tables if you never want them pushed.
+* Add action hooks so you can run custom code before and after pushing.
+Note that these hooks only run from the site you are pushing from.
+See classes/class-sitepush-plugin.php for more info.
+* Don't allow SitePush to be added to the list of plugins to deactivate.
+* Fix PHP Notice.

 = 0.4.1 (2012-11-13) =
 * Bugfixes relating to URL replacement when pushing multisite installs.
 * Improvements to URL replacement, SitePush now replaces URLs in widgets, nav_menus and any URL passed through clean_url().